WilliamsPanLab/PsychedProps/README.md

   *Download psilocybin data: neuroimages* - [DL_psilo](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/DL_psilo.sh)

   OK, now we have all our processed data.
 To make it suitable for NMF and optical flow, we are going to motion-mask it.
 This goes a step further than normal temporal censoring: we are only interested in sequences of neuroimages uninterrupted by head motion.
 So rather than simply dropping high-motion frames, we'll only retain sequences of at least 8 TRs that are uninterrupted-by-motion.
 We'll save out the indices of these sequences for optical flow, as we're only interested in activity movement within clean segments (i.e., if frames 9 and 10 have high motion and we retain frames 1-8 and 11-20, we don't want to try and estimate activity movement between 8 and 11, just within the clean segments.)
 The script that takes care of this is [MotMask](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/MotMask.m).
+It also converts files to .mgh internally, which are easier for matlab to work with.
 As will be the case for many scripts below, an [equivalent script](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/MotMask_psil.m) exists for the psilocybin study.
 In general, the only differences are the input filepath and output file path.
 For this script in particular, some additional lines of code exist.
 As we get further in the pipeline, the file derivatives will be more equivalent, requiring fewer differences between MDMA study and Psilocybin Study scripts.

   Nice.
 Done with fMRI preprocessing!